Here are all the winners from the Oscars 2024 – rolling list

 ‘Wahzhazhe (A Song For My People)’, Killers of the Flower Moon

-‘What Was I Made For?’, Barbie
+‘What Was I Made For?’, Barbie – winner

 Best Cinematography